 Suit filed for fatal crash of air ambulance helicopter in Chicago area.
-Suit filed against various entities, including a French company which manufactured a custom tail-rotor bearing.
-Multiple sales occurred over several years, with regular business dealings with a company which processed payments in Illinois, to whom the French company sells aerospace bearings.
-Illinois’ exercise of specific personal jurisdiction over French company defendant comports with federal and Illinois due process, as company has requisite minimum contacts with Illinois per long-arm statute.
-Litigating in Illinois is reasonable, as deceased pilot lived and worked in Illinois for an Illinois-based employer, and crash occurred in Illinois.
+Suit filed against various entities, including a French company that manufactured a custom tail-rotor bearing.
+Multiple sales occurred over several years, with regular business dealings with a company that processed payments in Illinois, to whom the French company sells aerospace bearings.
+Illinois’ exercise of specific personal jurisdiction over French company defendant comports with federal and Illinois due process, as the company has requisite minimum contacts with Illinois per long-arm statute.
+Litigating in Illinois is reasonable, as the deceased pilot lived and worked in Illinois for an Illinois-based employer, and the crash occurred in Illinois.
 (FREEMAN, KIARMEIER, BURKE, and THEIS, concurring; GARMAN, dissenting.)

-Medical Malpractice, Standard of Care, Proxmate Cause, Reduction of Judgment 2d Dist.
+Medical Malpractice, Standard of Care, Proximate Cause, Reduction of Judgment 2d Dist.

 Perkey v.
 Portes-Jorol, 2013 IL App (2d) 120470 (April 17, 2013) Lake Co.
 (SPENCE) Affirmed in part and reversed in part; remanded.